Claretians: California

 The Claretians came to Southern California by way of Mexico in the early 1900s, working in Los Angeles inner city missions.
 Since 1908 the Claretians have operated the historic La Iglesia de Nuestra Señora Reina de los Angeles in Pueblo de Los Angeles near Downtown Los Angeles, as well as Mission San Gabriel, one of the original Spanish missions in California.

-One noted member of the Claretian community in the Los Angeles area was Aloysius Ellacuria, CMF, born in Spain, who arrived there in 1930.
-He spent nearly fifty years in various position of the congregation in the American Southwest, but mostly Los Angeles.
-He became known as a man of deep faith, who touched thousands in his ministry and is considered by many as a mystic.
-The cause for his canonization is under consideration by the congregation, after hundreds of requests prompted the Roman Catholic Archdiocese of Los Angeles to refer the matter to them.
+A noted priest within the Claretian community who was active in the American Southwest was Aloysius Ellacuria, CMF (21 June 1905–6 April 1981).
+Born in Spain and arriving in Los Angeles, California, in 1931, Father Aloysius spent nearly fifty years within the order serving in the American Southwest, including Los Angeles, California (1930s–1970s); Phoenix, Arizona (1963–1966); and San Antonio, Texas (1966–1969).
+Father Aloysius is commonly described as a man of deep faith whose healing ministry impacted the lives of thousands of urban impoverished and sickly persons, and he is generally considered to have been a cleric with a mystical style.
+The cause for his canonization is under consideration by the Dicastery for the Causes of Saints after hundreds of requests prompted the Archdiocese of Los Angeles to refer the matter to the Roman Curia.

 From 1952 to 1977 The Claretians also served from the Theological Seminary of Claretville and Immaculate Heart Claretian novitiate, on the former King Gillette Ranch in Calabasas, located in the Santa Monica Mountains of rural western Los Angeles County.
 The Thomas Aquinas College was also here from 1971 until moving to a permanent campus in Santa Paula, California in 1975.
 The land and structures are now part of Malibu Creek State Park.

 The Claretians returned to their original Southern California location, the Dominguez Seminary near the Dominguez Rancho Adobe of Rancho San Pedro, in Rancho Dominguez, California near Long Beach.